 Transepidermal diffusion: is the process which allows water to pass through skin, and is diminished simply by evaporation as well as evaporative water loss from the respiratory tract.
 Checking skin turgor is commonly used by healthcare providers to check for fluid loss or dehydration.
 Infants and young children with vomiting, diarrhea, and decreased or no fluid intake can rapidly lose a significant amount of fluid.
 Fever speeds up this process.
 To determine skin turgor, the health care provider grasps the skin on the back of the hand, lower arm, or abdomen between two fingers so that it is tented up.
 The skin is held for a few seconds then released.
 Skin with normal turgor snaps rapidly back to its normal position.
+Skin with decreased turgor remains elevated and returns slowly to its normal position.
 Edema (a buildup of fluid in the tissues that causes swelling) causes the skin to be extremely difficult to pinch up.
 Observable signs include: decreased fluid intake, extreme weight loss, vomiting, diarrhea, dehydration, Diabetes.